apaliavy/golangcodestyle/README.md

 See http://golang.org/doc/effective_go.html#package-names and http://blog.golang.org/package-names for more.

+## Variable Names

+Variable names in Go should be short rather than long.
+This is especially true for local variables with limited scope.
+Prefer `c` to `lineCount`.
+Prefer `i` to `sliceIndex`.

+The basic rule: the further from its declaration that a name is used, the more descriptive the name must be.
+For a method receiver, one or two letters is sufficient.
+Common variables such as loop indices and readers can be a single letter (`i`, `r`).
+More unusual things and global variables need more descriptive names.
 ## Pass Values

 Don't pass pointers as function arguments just to save a few bytes.
 If a function refers to its argument `x` only as `*x` throughout, then the argument shouldn't be a pointer.
 Common instances of this include passing a pointer to a string (`*string`) or a pointer to an interface value (`*io.Reader`).
 In both cases the value itself is a fixed size and can be passed directly.
 This advice does not apply to large structs, or even small structs that might grow.